vladislav-morozov/econometrics-2/README.md

 ## About This Repository

-This repository serves as the central source for lecture slides, organizational announcements, and additional materials for the course.
-Content will be updated over the semester.
+This repository serves as the central source for lecture slides and problem sets for the course.
+Overall, the course is deployed as a Quarto website.

 Contributions, typo reports, and suggestions for clarity are welcome.
 Please open an issue or contact me directly!